Introduction

 Generating coverage bedGraph files for CATaDa

-Coverage bedGraphs from Dam-only files can be used for Chromatin Accessibilty TaDa (CATaDa) processing.
+Coverage bedGraphs from Dam-only files generated in this way can be used for Chromatin Accessibilty TaDa (CATaDa) processing.

-As of v1.5.3, damidseq_pipeline can also handle ChIP-seq data via the --chipseq flag.
+As of v1.5.3 and later, damidseq_pipeline can also handle ChIP-seq or CUT&RUN data via the --chipseq flag.
 This option will remove PCR duplicate reads, only process uniquely mapping reads, and output binned coverage tracks in RPM (reads per million mapped reads).

-Warning – do not use this option with DamID-seq data.
-DamID-seq is all about the PCR duplicates!
+Warning – do not use this option, or attempt to remove PCR duplicates, with DamID-seq data.
+DamID-seq is all about the PCR duplicates!!
+We can’t emphasise this enough.

 Other options